minh1132001/Dots-and-boxes-game/README.md

 base on the matrix A, B and S.
 - We will use the minimax algorithm to find the best way that each player can choose and perform it.
+## 3. Algorithm for the problem:
+### Minimax stragety:
+This algorithm assigns a good score to a move that will give points to the player.
+On the otherhand, it will give a bad score to a move which allows the opponent to finish the square in the future:
+- We assume that our AI is the maximizing and the opponent is the minimizing.
+- The algorithm takes as input the state of the game, the current depth of investigation of the tree and whether the move has to be played by the maximizing or minimizing player.
+- It is going to calculate the evaluation function at each level and thus determine if the move leading to the given state is a good move.
+- Whenever the AI moves, it will consider all possible cases and calculate the its point and opponient’s point then select the case with maximum point between it and player.
+- Use the following scoring function to evaluate the leaves of the
+tree: score = score(AI) – score(Player)